nus-cs2103-AY2021S2/tp/docs/UserGuide.md

         customer find n/George Michael Lim
         ```

-        The above command would display all contacts with names that contain either "George", "Michael", or "Lim".
+        The above command would display all customers with names that contain either "George", "Michael", or "Lim".
 Note that at least 1 keyword must be specified, `customer find n/Thomas` is a valid command too with only 1 keyword ("Thomas").

         <p>&nbsp;</p>